generalheisenberg1982/Diabolical_Template_Super/README.md

 ※Documentation※

+a little to-do for fun:
+- come up with a cooler name :)
+- add pid class and utilities
+- start coding movement functions
+- code record and replay system (bring over from old project)
+- try coding odom!

+- also whenever we code something, lets plan it out and think properly so we can code it to be optimized the first-ish time LOL

 Running Program
 - When I was uploading the PROS files, some 4 files were not accepted by GitHUB, why?
 I have no idea.
 So um- check that.